enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Select the "Hello World" site from the navigation tree
 #.
 Choose ``New``, and select "Country" from the list of content types.
 #.
-Fill the form with the details of your favourite country and press save.
+Fill the form with the details of your favorite country and press save.

 TODO IMAGE